apache/airflow/CONTRIBUTING.rst

 =====================

 When you have your fork, you should periodically synchronize the master of your fork with the Apache Airflow master.
-In order to do that you can ``git pull`` to your local git repository from apache remote and push the master (often with ``--force`` to your fork).
+In order to do that you can ``git pull --rebase`` to your local git repository from apache remote and push the master (often with ``--force`` to your fork).
 There is also an easy way using ``Force sync master from apache/airflow`` workflow.
 You can go to "Actions" in your repository and choose the workflow and manually trigger the workflow using "Run workflow" command.